 We are an externally managed, closed-end, non-diversified management investment company that has elected to be treated as a business development company under the Investment Company Act of 1940.
-We are managed by Fifth Street Management LLC, whose six principals collectively have over 50 years, and individually have between 3 years and 14 years, of experience lending to and investing in small and mid-sized companies.
+We are managed by Fifth Street Management LLC, whose principals collectively have over 50 years of experience lending to and investing in small and mid-sized companies.

 Our common stock is listed on the New York Stock Exchange under the symbol "FSC."
-On July 1, 2009, and March 31, 2009, the last reported sale price of our common stock on the New York Stock Exchange was \$10.08 and \$7.74, respectively.
-We are required to determine the net asset value per share of our common stock on a quarterly basis and we have not yet determined the net asset value per share of our common stock for the quarter ended June 30, 2009.
+On July 1, 2009, the last reported sale price of our common stock on the New York Stock Exchange was \$10.08.
 Our net asset value per share of our common stock as of March 31, 2009 was \$11.94.